Psyllium Fiber for Cats: A Natural Remedy for Constipation

 Psyllium fiber is a natural fiber from the plantago ovata plant, and it is a source of insoluble and soluble fiber.
 It is also the main ingredient that is used in the popular over-the-counter fiber supplement, Metamucil.

-Insoluble fiber won’t dissolve in water, and it can help add some bulk to your cat’s stool to help increase the speed at which it will move through your cat’s digestive system.
-Soluble fiber, on the other hand, will dissolve in water, so it will form a gel within the animal’s digestive tract, and it can help encourage smoother movement.
+Insoluble fiber won’t dissolve in water, and it can add some bulk to your cat’s stool to help increase the speed at which it will move through your pet’s digestive system.
+Soluble fiber, on the other hand, will dissolve in water, so it will form a gel within the animal’s digestive tract, and it can encourage smoother movement.
 So, in other words, both of these types of fiber can help when it comes to maintaining healthy digestion and avoiding constipation.

 Related: Can Your Cat Be A Vegetarian?